Banbury/io_image_as_mesh/README.md

 Currently only PNGs are allowed.
 Images without alpha information (like JPGs) should be imported with with the 'Images as Planes' addon.

-> If you cannot see the image, change the viewport shading to 'Texture'.
+> If you cannot see the image, change the viewport shading to 'Look Dev' or 'Rendered'.

 ## Implementation details